ReFIT: Relevance Feedback from a Reranker during Inference: Results

-\paragraph{Multilingual Retrieval} We also evaluate on Mr. TyDi \cite{zhang2021mr}, a multilingual IR benchmark derived from TyDi QA \cite{clark2020tydi}, where given a question in one of 11 languages, the goal is to retrieve candidates from a pool of Wikipedia documents in the same language.
-We use the multilingual version of contriever, mContriever, as our baseline retriever. mContriever is trained on English MS MARCO examples.
-Our other baseline retrieval models are mBERT and XLM-R \cite{conneau2020unsupervised}, both fine-tuned on the same English MS MARCO data.
-We also consider the \textit{Re-rank} baseline which re-ranks $K$=125 retrieved passages with a cross-encoder, to increase the Recall@100.
+We also evaluate on Mr. TyDi \cite{zhang2021mr}, a multilingual IR benchmark derived from TyDi QA \cite{clark2020tydi}, where given a question in one of 11 languages, the goal is to retrieve candidates from a pool of Wikipedia documents in the same language.
+Our underlying retriever is the multilingual version of Contriever.
+Other baseline retrieval models are mBERT and XLM-R \cite{conneau2020unsupervised}, in addition to the \textit{Rerank} (K=125) baseline.
 Table \ref{tab:mrtydi_nums} shows Recall@100 for the different systems on Mr.TyDi.
-Here again, the proposed approach yields considerable improvement over all the baselines on most languages.
+Here again, \textsc{ReFIT} yields significant improvement over all baselines on most languages.